A Set of Generalized Components to Achieve Effective Poison-only Clean-label Backdoor Attacks with Collaborative Sample Selection and Triggers: Preliminaries

 \subsubsection{Attack Knowledge}

 In a poison-only backdoor attack, an adversary has access to the original training dataset \(D_{tr}\) and is allowed to inject the pre-defined trigger into a small subset of the training set.
-Specifically, attacks can be called clean-label attacks if the adversary does not change the ground-truth label of the origin data.
+Specifically, attacks can be called clean-label attacks if the adversary does not change the ground-truth label of the original data.
 Furthermore, the adversary has no knowledge and the ability to modify other training components (e.g., loss functions, model architecture, training schedule, optimization algorithm, etc).
 Consequently, attackers can only influence model weights through data poisoning.
 The latent connection between the trigger and the target label is learned only during the training process.
-In the inference stage, we assume that the adversary lack access to the prediction vectors.
-In general, poison-only clean-label attacks require minimal capacities and therefore can be applied in many real-world scenarios.